Azure/portaldocs/portal-sdk/generated/top-design-responsive.md

 Based on viewport height:

-- **Content in blade and context pane:** undocked by default.
-Above 500px of viewport height, content is allowed to be pinned within the content.
+- **Content in blade and context pane:** content is undocked by default.
+Above 500px of viewport height, content is allowed to be pinned within the content using relative sizing.
 - **Breadcrumb and blade header:** this UI is unpinned below 500px of viewport height, allowing to scroll the full blade content.
 - **Grids** have a maximum height constraint equal to the viewport height when rendered in a viewport that is less than 500px in height.
 This improves usability of the grid by allowing both scrollbars of the grid to show within the viewport in these low resolution.
 Note this only applies to the EditableGrid when using a virtual vertical scrollbar.